eli-pavlov/vagrant-kubernetes-EZ/README.md

 This release buids upon the work of - [hfmartinez/kubernetes-vagrant](https://github.com/hfmartinez/kubernetes-vagrant), [Innablr/K8s_ubuntu](https://github.com/Innablr/k8s_ubuntu), [exxsyseng/k8s_ubuntu](https://bitbucket.org/exxsyseng/k8s_ubuntu/src/master/) and others,</br>Bringing it up to date with latest OpenStack supported Kubernetes v.1.26, Ubuntu 22.04 LTS and expands with many additional options such as:

-- Define any number of Worker nodes, or create just a single Master deployment.
+- Define any number of Worker nodes.
 - Define any number of additional storage drives for Master/Worker nodes.
 - Fully customized IP addreses and CIDR's.
 - Choice of Kubernetes networking plugins: Flannel, Weave or Cillium [default].